malodev1234/Microverse_hello/README.md

 ### Prerequisites

-In order to run this project you need: node js
+In order to run this project you need: node js  install and vs code as  text editor

 <!--
 Example command: